ahoymarcus/nextjs-myjs-tech-blog/articles/it-governance-and-management-overview-2022-03-27.md

 - **Crisis Contaiment**

-Another important point about COBIT is that it does not prevent its use together with other frameworks, like the Information Technology Infrastructure Library (ITIL), which is more inline with tasks management inside the IT department and its operartions..
+Another important point about COBIT is that it does not prevent its use together with other frameworks, like the Information Technology Infrastructure Library (ITIL), which is more inline with tasks management inside the IT department and its operartions.

-So, while thinking about the use of COBIT together with ITIL, there should be on the first  then the aim to optimize the process and stages related to IT Governance, and on the second the best practices to achieve value to the company while the IT services are put to use for the whole operation.
+So, when thinking about the compound use of COBIT together with ITIL, there should be a specific focus on processes and stages related to IT Governance by the first, and there should be a specific focus on IT services put to the use for the whole operation by the second one, where with both there should be a aim of optimizing best practices to achieve the most value to the whole organization.